semantic language for neurons over the cybergraph. whitepaper: neural language for superintelligence

 - convergence: inherits from the Collective Focus Theorem — unique stationary distribution π* guarantees the network's collective understanding converges

-- expressiveness: semantically complete — can express propositional logic, predicate logic, modal logic, temporal logic, fuzzy/probabilistic logic, and natural language semantics
+- expressiveness: semantically complete — can encode propositional logic, predicate logic, modal logic, temporal logic, fuzzy logic, and natural language semantics. can also express collective confidence distributions, continuous semantic distance, and knowledge topology metadata

 evolution phases